QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 As described above, specifying annotation as qingcloud-load-balancer-eip-ids or qingcloud-load-balancer-vxnet-id will create loadbalancer with Internet or vxnet type.
 If just specifying LoadBalancer service type but not set any annotations or no more detailed attributes under annotations spec, a loadbalancer with vxnet type will be created and assigned to the vxnet where Kubernetes cluster resides in.

-The complete example is as follows.
+The example is as follows.

 ```yaml
 apiVersion: v1